 Keeping up with new models and new operating systems is challenging, especially for Android. iOS runs on stock OS which Apple releases and controls.
 But Android has a much more diverse market, including Samsung, Google, Huawei, LG, and others.
 Android stock operating systems are taken and created into their own unique and custom OSes, which of course complicates testing.

 From a browser perspective, teams still experience fragmentation on the web landscape.
 As part of your responsive or progressive web application testing, pay attention to web application and web browser adoption rates.
 We’ve seen that it takes a much shorter time for users to get the latest Chrome updated on their desktops compared to Firefox, which lagged behind though it is released on a monthly basis.

-One of the main benefits of moving to the cloud is making things move faster, because as a developer or a test engineer, moving to the cloud reduces the pains of building and setting up environments.
+One of the main benefits of moving to testing in the cloud is making things move faster because — as a developer or a test engineer — it reduces the pains of building and setting up environments.

 Additionally, with so many new releases, making sure that your lab is up to date takes a lot of energy and costs you money.
 When you use the cloud, you are able to offload a lot of this environmental setup and focus on shifting your testing left and getting faster feedback.

-Plus, the cloud allows you to do more in a given time with parallel execution.
+Plus, testing in the cloud allows you to do more in a given time with parallel execution.

 In the cloud, you can scale your parallel testing up or down to allow you to control the velocity and how much you can actually include in a given sprint.
 Cloud solutions facilitate executing in parallel and at scale.